mittalsam20/EcomDashBoard/README.md

   ***

-  - [ ] onCLick opens a checkedList modal of customer with print and cancel button in bottom
+  - [x] onCLick opens a checkedList modal of customer with print and cancel button in bottom
-  - [ ] conditions to add a customer address in print spool
+  - [x] conditions to add a customer address in print spool
-  - [ ] once printed then customer will be ejectef from spool
+  - [x] once printed then customer will be ejected from spool
   - addedByAdmin || (paymentRecieved && notPrintedEvenOnceAfterReceivingOfPayment)

   ***